-Bloody Diarrhea: 7 Causes & What to Do
+Bloody Diarrhea: 11 Main Causes (& What to Do)

 Bloody diarrhea is usually caused by intestinal infections from viruses, parasites and bacteria.
 If left untreated, an infection can cause significant health consequences, like malnutrition and dehydration.